-Trade & Customs Risks Exit from the EU Customs Union.
+What are the Brexit impacts What this could mean What we have done Trade & Customs Risks Exit from the EU Customs Union.
 Supply chain delays as goods sourced from outside the UK come through a new customs regime.
-Obtained preferred importer/ exporter status to reduce potential customs delays. through a now outcome regume.
+Obtained preferred importer/ exporter status to reduce potential customs delays. through a new oustonis regime.
 Continuously assessed and invested in our stock position to ensure it remains optimal to mitigate customs delays.
 Reduced our reliance on the most affected ports.